marklogic-community/hands-on-data-modeling/unit-03/README.md

 Our first pass with CORB uses the 03-a-\* modules.
 These will denormalize the employee tables and place them within an envelope.

 Our second pass with CORB uses the 03-b-\* modules.
-These will update the envelope with 2 new elements, sibling to the source document, which contain a standardized effective-date for the employee as well as the employees image-uri.
+These will update the envelope created using 03-a-\* with 2 new elements, inserted sibling to the source document, which contain the standardized effective-date for the employee as well as the employees image-uri.

 ## Update Lesson Modules